gsantopaolo/sentinel-AI/docs/api.md

 The `api` service serves as the unified gateway for external interactions with the Sentinel AI platform.
 It exposes a RESTful interface for various operations, including data ingestion, news retrieval, and source management.
 It acts as the primary entry point for users and other applications to interact with the system.

 Its core responsibilities include:
-1.  **Ingestion**: Accepting raw data and queuing it for processing.
+1.  **Ingestion**: Accepting raw event data, performing basic validation, and publishing it to a NATS stream for asynchronous processing.
-2.  **Retrieval & Listing**: Providing endpoints to retrieve and list news events (all, filtered, or ranked).
+2.  **Retrieval & Listing**: Providing endpoints to retrieve and list news events that have been processed by downstream services.
 3.  **Source Management**: Allowing CRUD (Create, Read, Update, Delete) operations for data sources.
-4.  **Event Publication**: Publishing specific events to NATS JetStream to trigger downstream microservices.
+4.  **Event Publication**: Publishing source management events (e.g., `new.source`) to NATS JetStream to notify other microservices.

 ## Core Functionality